JadeSoanes/Climate_AI_Summer_School/README.md

 This lecture and tutorial empasised the importnat of energy systems in tackling climate change.
 The tutorial specifically went through an exercise using artificial intelligence for solving optimal power flow problems in power grids, focusing on a simple neural network model implemented with PyTorch.

+* __Session 12: AI for Transport__

+This lecture and tutorial explored the links between transport, climate and AI.
+The tutorial uses linear regression and a graph neural network to model the relationship between POI densities and trip end densities using data from bike sharing services in Shenzhen.

 * __Session 13: Climate, Health, and AI__